codingtalk/codingtalk-vue-toolkit/README.md

 # Why codingtalk-vue-toolkit

 We usually building front-apps via third ui libaries for convenience.
-However, some fundamental functions like (http, paginate tool, data handler) is required, but these never provide. `codingtalk-vue-toolkit` make pre-bulding front-apps easier by a command `npm install codigntalk-vue-codingtalk` with some simple confifguration.
+However, some fundamental functions like (http, paginate tool, data handler) is required, but these never provide. `codingtalk-vue-toolkit` make pre-bulding front-apps easier by a command `npm install codigntalk-vue-codingtalk` with some simple configuration.

 # Quick Start